 As Albert Einstein once said, the rule of 72 “is the greatest mathematical discovery of all time.
 He who understands it earns it.
 He who doesn’t pay it.”

-While the rule of 72 sounds amazing to wealth seekers, at 4 Pillars, we have seen firsthand how the rule of 72 can be used to also increase your debt.
+While the rule of 72 sounds amazing to wealth seekers, we have seen firsthand how the rule of 72 can also be used to increase your debt.
 Where instead of working for you, your compound interest is actually working against you.

 Instead of you investing $15,000, let’s turn the tables around and say you have $15,000 of credit card debt.
 The average interest rate for credit cards in Canada is roughly 18%.